Andy Dalton Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Season Stats

-- He has added 55 rushing yards on 12 carries, averaging 3.7 yards per game.
+- He has tacked on 55 rushing yards on 12 carries, averaging 3.7 yards per game.

 - The Bears have run 52.0% passing plays and 48.0% rushing plays this season.
 They rank 28th in the NFL in scoring.